Ys III: Wanderers from Ys: Music

 To commemorate the release of the Ys III remake The Oath in Felghana in 2005, Falcom released Ys Premium Music CD Box in Felghana, a boxed set with most of all Ys III music produced.

+Release

+The X68000 version was re-released in 2022 in Japan by BEEP with the physical floppy disks.
+On April 23, 2026, BEEP will launch a compilation, Ys Legacy Collection ~Ys I&II&III For X68000 Z~, that contains this version of Ys III and BEEP's 2021 port of Ys I & II for the X68000.
+The bundle includes the games on an SD card.

+The PC-8801 version was globally re-released in 2024 on the Nintendo Switch by D4 Enterprise via the Eggconsole emulation software.
+D4 Enterprise plans to re-release the PC-8801, PC-9801, X68000, and MSX2 versions as part of a collection for the Microsoft Windows in 2026.

 Ys: The Oath in Felghana

 In 2005, Falcom released Ys: The Oath in Felghana for Microsoft Windows, a remake of Ys III.
 The Oath in Felghana slightly modifies and greatly expands on the story of the original Ys III, and expands the dungeons to extend the gameplay time.
 The original side-scroller was also replaced with a 3D game engine, based on that used in Ys VI: The Ark of Napishtim.

 In 2010, Falcom released a version of Ys: The Oath in Felghana for the PlayStation Portable, which Xseed Games officially released in English later the same year.
 This was followed in 2012 by a newly localized version of the original 2005 PC release.